WeiSin99/scheduling-coursework/README_tabu.txt

 1. cd into the project directory with: `cd scheduling-coursework`
 2. Run the tabu search algorithm with the following commands: `python3 tabu_init.py`
+3. To see intermediate results printed in the terminal, uncomment the print statements in the Tabu() method in tabu_algorithm.py.

 Consists of two main parts: